 Glasgow is home to a strong community of world-class academic researchers, who are constantly pushing the boundaries of technical possibility and human understanding, and some of the UK’s best and most innovative entrepreneurs; hosted by the University of Glasgow, the Gaitherin is a regular series of events to bring these dynamic communities together.

 So whether you're a tech entrepreneur, a biomedical scientist, or anything in between, we'll see you at the Gaitherin.
-Learn more on meet up at https://www.meetup.com/The-Gaitherin
+Learn more at https://www.meetup.com/The-Gaitherin

 Olympia Social Research Hub

-The Olympia Social Research Hub is a collaboration between the Glasgow Centre for Population Health (GCPH) and the College of Social Sciences at the University of Glasgow, based in the East End of the city.
+Based in the East End of Glasgow, the Olympia Social Research Hub is a collaboration between the Glasgow Centre for Population Health (GCPH) and the College of Social Sciences at the University of Glasgow.

 At the office in the Olympia building on Bridgeton Cross, co-housed researchers from both organisations are building on extensive research and learning on important areas central to tackling inequalities in society.
 The research and wider engagement of the Hub aims to make a real, positive difference that benefits both the local community and the wider city region as well as informing the policy debate in Scotland and beyond.